mgutz/mygrate/README.md

 Database migrations for MySQL and PostgreSQL database.

-This utility uses SQL file for migrations that, if need be, can be run by `mysql` or `psql` command line utilities.
+This utility uses SQL files for migrations that, if need be, can be run by `mysql` or `psql` command line utilities.
 It does not try to be cute.